 For more images please click right

 I looked at many dresses with trains during my research for this piece.
 I knew this gown was to be the centre piece of The Regency Wardrobe collection and I wanted it to make an impact.
-The subject matter of it's decoration, plus that of the chalked floor that would eventually lie beneath it, also added to my conviction that it would need to be of a style that had a train.
-That this mannequin must be presumed rich from the front was a given but that shewould stand atop (and seem therefore to be pulling the train of her dress through) imagery that hinted at the muddy complicated elements of poverty and war was equally as certain in my mind.
+Deciding on the subject matter for it's decoration, and that of the chalked floor that would eventually lie beneath it, added to my conviction that it would need to be of a style that had a train.
+That this mannequin must be presumed rich from the front was a given but that she would stand atop (and seem therefore to be pulling the train of her dress through) imagery that hinted, at least, at the muddy complicated elements of poverty and war was equally certain in my mind.

 Outside of court evening wear was following general trends: